Master of Science Degree Program

 Graduate students participate in hands-on exercises and mock investigations with real-world investigative tools as they prepare for careers in this exciting discipline.
-Digial Forensics software is used to image digital storage media, the images are then analyzed using a variety of digital investigation software.
+Digital Forensics software is used to image digital storage media, the images are then analyzed using a variety of digital investigation software.
 Mobile forensics is an area emphasized in the Digital Forensics courses, as well as investigation of personal computers and gaming devices.

 The Crime Scene Investigation emphasis provides graduate students with the tools and hands-on experience to excel in this field.
 The Forensic Science Graduate Program has its own Crime Scene House which allows students to obtain real-world experience through the completion of mock crime scene exercises.
 Upon completion of this emphasis, students qualify to sit for the IAI Basic Student Knowledge in Crime Scene examination.

 A summer internship between the first and second year provides our forensic science graduate students with real-world experience in a variety of specialty areas.
 On-site internships are offered in Forensic DNA Analysis, Forensic Chemistry, and Digital Forensics.
 For specialty areas not offered within MUFSC facilities, students have interned in crime laboratories throughout the nation.
 Our Technical Assistance Program (TAP) offers a unique opportunity for students to serve as a well-trained technical assistant in crime labs across the country in meeting their DNA validation goals.

-The Marshall University Forensic Science Center’s Forensic DNA Laboratory is accredited by Forensic Quality Services (FQS) as an ISO/IEC 17025 conformant testing laboratory for forensic DNA casework, CODIS databasing, and forensic relationship testing.
+The Marshall University Forensic Science Center’s Forensic DNA Laboratory is accredited by the ANSI-ASQ National Accreditation Board (ANAB) as an ISO/IEC 17025 conformant testing laboratory for forensic DNA casework, CODIS databasing, and forensic relationship testing.